eNMS-automation/eNMS/docs/services/service_system.rst

 -----------------

 For some services, the success or failure of the service is decided by a "Validation" process.
-The validation consists in:
+The validation can consist in:

-- Either looking for a string in the output of the service
+- Looking for a string in the output of the service.
-- Or matching the output of the service against a regular expression
+- Matching the output of the service against a regular expression.
+- Anything else: you can implement any validation mechanism you want in your custom services.

 In addition to text matching, for some services where output is either expected in JSON/dictionary format, or where expected XML output can be converted to dictionary format, matching against a dictionary becomes possible:

 - Dictionary matching can be by inclusion:  Are my provided key:value pairs included in the output?
 - Dictionary matching can be by equality: Are my provided key:value pairs exactly matching the output key:value pairs?

 A few options are available to the user:

 - ``Negative logic``: the result is inverted: a success becomes a failure and vice-versa.
 This prevents the user from using negative look-ahead regular expressions.
 - ``Delete spaces before matching``: the output returned by the device will be stripped from all spaces and newlines, as those can sometimes result in false negative.